austenstone/project-update/README.md

 This GitHub [action](https://docs.github.com/en/actions) updates item fields on [Projects (beta)](https://github.com/features/issues).

+The action is great to use in combination with [project-add](https://github.com/austenstone/project-add) as you will need to obtain the `item-id` to update it's field.

 ## Usage
 Create a workflow (eg: `.github/workflows/on-issue-pr-open.yml`).
 See [Creating a Workflow file](https://help.github.com/en/articles/configuring-a-workflow#creating-a-workflow-file).